J-Uptegraph/CORI-Robot/README.md

 # CORI: The Chore Robot

-**C.O.R.I.** stands for **Co-operative Organizational Robotic Intelligence** — a modular, ROS 2–based home assistant robot engineered to help automate household tasks like cleaning, sorting, and organization.
-This is a personal robotics R&D project focused on real-world autonomy, home integration, and emotionally intelligent design.
+**C.O.R.I.** stands for **Co-operative Organizational Robotic Intelligence** — a modular, ROS 2–based home assistant robot designed to automate household tasks like laundry sorting.
+This is a personal robotics R&D project focused on building a foundation for real-world autonomy and home integration.

 > _Built to function but designed to matter._

+---

 ## 🤖 Vision Statement

-CORI is more than a robot—it’s a step toward real-world, emotionally resonant automation.
-The goal is not just to build robots that move, but ones that help us live better.
+CORI aims to streamline domestic chores, starting with laundry sorting, using ROS 2 and simulation tools.
+The goal is to create a platform for learning and prototyping, paving the way for practical home robotics.

-> _“ I once read a quote: ‘I want AI to do my laundry and dishes so that I can do art and writing, not for AI to do my art and writing so that I can do my laundry and dishes.’
+> “I want AI to do my laundry and dishes so that I can do my art and writing, not for AI to do my art and writing so that I can do my laundry and dishes.”
-So I built CORI for exactly that reason.”_
 > — Johnathan Uptegraph

 ---

 ## 🚀 Project Overview

-**CORI** is a home-focused robotic system under active development by Johnathan Uptegraph.
-It is designed to:
-- Streamline **domestic chores**
-- Integrate with **smart home environments**
+This initial phase focuses on:

+1. **ROS 2 Workspace Setup**
-- Utilize **modular ROS 2 packages** for navigation, manipulation, and task planning
+   - Install ROS 2 Humble
-- Serve as a **platform for learning, simulation, and real-world prototyping**

-The robot’s first goal is to autonomously **sort laundry by color**, navigating a mapped space and using a simple computer vision pipeline to detect and classify clothing.
+   - Configure a `colcon` workspace
+   - Install dependencies

+2. **Basic Robot Model & Simulation**
+   - Create a simple URDF for a mobile base with a camera
+   - Simulate it in Gazebo

+3. **Color-Based Laundry Sorting**
+   - Develop a ROS 2 node using OpenCV (HSV filtering)
+   - Detect and classify laundry colors in simulation

 ---

 ## 🧠 Key Features

 - **ROS 2 Native**
-  Built from the ground up using ROS 2 for modularity, flexibility, and future scalability.
+  Built using ROS 2 Humble for modularity and scalability.

-- **Gazebo Simulation Support**
+- **Gazebo Simulation**
-  Full simulation of sensors, actuators, and apartment navigation in Gazebo.
+  Simulate a mobile base equipped with a camera in Gazebo + RViz.

 - **Color-Based Laundry Sorting**
-  Initial task module uses HSV filtering and/or ML-based classification for identifying laundry by color.

-- **Mobile Manipulation Architecture**
-  Designed for integration with mobile base platforms and simple two-finger grippers.

-- **Expandable Architecture**
-  Future modules planned include:
-  - Room cleaning & object pickup
-  - Smart shelf sorting
-  - Pet monitoring or basic verbal interaction
+  Uses OpenCV (Python) with HSV filtering to classify laundry colors.

+- **Foundation for Expansion**
+  Architecture designed to support future modules like navigation, manipulation, and task planning.

 ---